shawntabrizi/substrate-collectables-workshop/Extras/Auction/finalizing-an-auction.md

 ## Your Turn!

-The `on_finalise()` skeleton functions are ready for you to add logic.
+The `on_finalize()` skeleton functions are ready for you to add logic.
 Follow the template provided to program in the necessary code to complete the kitty auction functionality.

 As a further execrice, you can implement a minimum bid increment for the auctions.
 Without a minimum bid increment, the auction might last forever as somebody can drive up the price by ultra small units in each block.